 If you or someone else you know would like to receive future updates about developments on these and other concerns, please be sure that we have your current contact information including your preferred e-mail by creating your profile here.

 NOTICE: These statements and materials are for general informational and purposes only.
 They do not establish an attorney-client relationship, are not legal advice or an offer or commitment to provide legal advice, and do not serve as a substitute for legal advice.
-Readers are urged to engage competent legal counsel for consultation and representation in light of the specific facts and circumstances presented in their unique circumstance at any particular time.
+Readers are urged to engage competent legal counsel for consultation and representation considering the specific facts and circumstances presented in their unique circumstance at the particular time.
 No comment or statement in this publication is to be construed as legal advice or an admission.
 The author reserves the right to qualify or retract any of these statements at any time.
 Likewise, the content is not tailored to any particular situation and does not necessarily address all relevant issues.
-Because the law is rapidly evolving and rapidly evolving rules makes it highly likely that subsequent developments could impact the currency and completeness of this discussion.
-The presenter and the program sponsor disclaim, and have no responsibility to provide any update or otherwise notify any participant of any such change, limitation, or other condition that might affect the suitability of reliance upon these materials or information otherwise conveyed in connection with this program.
+Because the law constantly and often rapidly evolves, subsequent developments that could impact the currency and completeness of this discussion are likely.
+The author and Solutions Law Press, Inc. disclaim, and have no responsibility to provide any update or otherwise notify anyone of any fact or law specific nuance, change, limitation, or other condition that might affect the suitability of reliance upon these materials or information otherwise conveyed in connection with this program.
 Readers may not rely upon, are solely responsible for, and assume the risk and all liabilities resulting from their use of this publication.